 There is an old saying in the literary trade that history cannot be written about events that took place less than 30 years ago.
-Attempting to write history from such a close remove is a bit like studying a painting with one’s nose pressed right up against the canvas; one lacks the perspective to take in the broader picture, can see only a collection of granular details — the individual strokes of the brush on the canvas, as it were.
-It’s a case of having both too much data, in the form of a million disparate events whose position in the bigger picture has yet to be determined, and at the same time not enough.
+For attempting to do so from such a close remove is a bit like studying a painting with one’s nose pressed right up against the canvas; one lacks the perspective to take in the broader picture, can see only a collection of granular details — the individual strokes of the brush on the canvas, as it were.
+It’s a case of having both too much data, in the form of a thousand disparate events whose position in the bigger picture has yet to be determined, and at the same time not enough.
 Documents that are still of urgent contemporary relevance are kept hidden from prying eyes; actors who still have vested interests in their actions aren’t likely to give especially revealing or honest interviews.
 For all these reasons, it is sometimes said that any purported “history” of the very recent past is really journalism with delusions of grandeur.

 If so, I became deluded a couple of chapters ago.
-And I must admit that I’m not overly excited about staking my flag next to the dozens of China hot takes that appear on bookstore shelves every year, from authors convinced that they know exactly what the country’s present and future hold.
+And I must admit that I’m not overly excited about planting my flag next to the dozens of China hot takes that appear on bookstore shelves every year, from authors convinced that they know exactly what the country’s present and future hold.
 Still, here we are.
 Suffice to say that it’s been hard for me to draw a line in the sand and stop, given that China is playing a more central role in the world today than it has in a long, long time.

-What we naturally want to know most at the end of a book like this one — one which is doomed always to be incomplete no matter where it stops — is what is going to happen next with China.
+What we naturally want to know most at the end of a book like this one — one which is doomed to be incomplete no matter where it stops — is what is going to happen next with China.
 Reasoning from an incomplete data set would make it all too easy to be wrong about that even if my judgment was perfect, which it most assuredly is not.
-The shelves of our used bookstores are filled with the follies of previous journalist historians who believed they were prophets, from The End of History to The United States of Europe.
+The shelves of our used bookstores and flea markets are filled with the follies of previous journalist historians who believed they were prophets, from The End of History to The United States of Europe.
 Many or most of the China books of today will doubtless end up gathering dust in a similar fashion someday, laughably misguided curiosities of their era, to be consulted by future historians not for what they said about what was actually going on but for what they said about what some people thought was going on — a valuable thing to know in itself, as it happens.

 Nevertheless, I will do the best I can not to join that group.
 When I look to the more sober and thoughtful China experts of today, I see that many of them are sounding a skeptical note about the inexorability of China’s continuing rise.
 The formerly fashionable notions of the Chinese Communist Party being always five moves ahead of everybody else, manipulating all the control levers just so in accord with a meticulously plotted master plan, have gotten harder and harder to sustain in the face of evidence like the chaotic, capricious ending of its Zero-COVID strategy.
 The picture that has been emerging in their stead is of a seriously troubled economy and society, whose rise may already have bumped up against its natural limit, still well short of overtaking the United States as the world’s preeminent superpower.
 That is the view I will take today, anyway, at the risk of looking decidedly foolish in ten, twenty, or thirty years.